Corporate governance

 8. Board of Directors: composition and independence

-The current Board of Directors consists of six members, where fouri are independent of the Company’s main shareholders.
-XXXX of the board members own shares in the Company, either directly or indirectly.
-Information about the current board members, their expertise, independency and shareholdings can be found on the Company’s website.
+The current Board of Directors consists of six members, of whom four are independent of the company’s main shareholders.
+Five of the Board members own shares in the company, either directly or indirectly.
+Information about the current Board members, their expertise, independence and shareholdings can be found on the company’s website.

-As a Delaware company, the board members have unlimited periods, however the board members must be proposed, elected and re-elected at the annual shareholder meeting.
-The Chairman of the Board is formally elected by the Board of Directors according to the Company’s by-laws.
+As a Delaware company, Board members are not subject to term limits.
+However, members must be proposed, elected and re-elected at the annual shareholders’ meeting.
+The Chairman of the Board is formally elected by the Board of Directors in accordance with the company’s by-laws.

 9. The work of the Board of Directors

-The Codes are in material respects complied with.
-The Board of Directors has the prime responsibility for the management of the Company and holds a supervisory position towards the executive management and the Company’s activities.
-The Company has established rules of procedures for the Board of Directors and executive management.
+The Codes are complied with in all material respects.
+The Board of Directors has primary responsibility for the management of the company and holds a supervisory role over executive management and the company’s activities.
+The company has established rules of procedure for both the Board of Directors and executive management.

-In addition to monitoring and advisory duties, the Board of Directors’ main tasks consist of participating in compiling the Company’s strategy and establishing the overall goals.
+In addition to monitoring and advisory duties, the Board’s main tasks include contributing to the development of corporate strategy and setting overall goals.

-The Board of Directors appoints the CEO; the Swedish Code will be applied when it comes to appointing, evaluating and, if necessary, dismissing the CEO.
-The Board of Directors has to approve any significant assignments the CEO has outside the Company.
+The Board of Directors appoints the CEO, and the Swedish Code is applied in the appointment, evaluation and, if necessary, dismissal of the CEO.
+The Board must also approve any significant external assignments the CEO undertakes.

-The Board of Directors will ensure that the Company’s six or nine-month report is reviewed by the Company’s auditor according to the Swedish Code.
-There is no such equivalent rule in the Norwegian Code.
+The Board ensures that the company’s six- or nine-month report is reviewed by the auditor, in accordance with the Swedish Code.
+There is no equivalent requirement under the Norwegian Code.

-The Board of Directors appoints a remuneration committee and an audit committee and establishes an annual plan for its work, with internal allocation of responsibilities and duties.
-The Board of Directors has evaluated its work through individual interviews with the nomination committee.
+The Board of Directors appoints a Remuneration Committee, an Audit Committee and an ESG & Compliance Committee, and establishes an annual plan for its work, including the internal allocation of responsibilities and duties.
+The Board has evaluated its work through individual interviews with the Nomination Committee.

-Members of the Board of Directors and senior management shall notify the Board of Directors in case of material direct or indirect interests in transactions entered into by the Company.
+Members of the Board and senior management must notify the Board of any material direct or indirect interests in transactions entered into by the company.

-The Chairman of the Board is responsible for leading the work of the Board and to lead the board meetings.
-Continual contact with the CEO shall ensure that the Chairman of the Board monitors the Company’s development and that the Board receives the information required to be able to meet its commitments.
-The Chairman of the Board shall also represent the Company in matters concerned with ownership.
+The Chairman of the Board is responsible for leading the work of the Board and chairing its meetings.
+Continual contact with the CEO ensures that the Chairman monitors the company’s development and that the Board receives the information it requires to fulfil its responsibilities.
+The Chairman also represents the company in matters related to ownership.

-The Board held 10 minuted meetings in 2023, where 9 meetings had all members present.
-The minutes were taken by the Group CFO, as secretary to the Board.
-At every board meeting a business and financial update was given by the CEO.
+The Board held eight minuted meetings in 2024, all of which were attended by all members.
+The minutes were taken by the Group CFO, acting as secretary to the Board.
+At every meeting, a business and financial update was provided by the CEO.

 10. Risk management and internal control

-The Codes are complied with.
-The Board of Directors constantly assesses the Company’s need for necessary internal control systems for risk management covering the size and complexity of the Company’s business.
-The Company employs various area-specific policies and procedures designed to manage the Company’s risk.
+The Codes are complied with in all material respects.
+The Board of Directors continuously assesses the company’s need for internal control systems for risk management, appropriate to the size and complexity of the business.
+The company employs various area-specific policies and procedures designed to manage risk.

 11. Remuneration to the Board of Directors

-The Codes are complied with and variable remuneration for the Board of Directors is not allowed in the Norwegian Code, which the Company follows.
-The remuneration to board members is at a sufficiently competitive level in order to ensure the desired composition of the Board of Directors.
-The remuneration is resolved by the annual shareholder meeting and is a fixed amount and has no performance-related elements.
+The Codes are complied with in all material respects.
+Variable remuneration for the Board of Directors is not permitted under the Norwegian Code, which the company follows.
+Remuneration is set at a sufficiently competitive level to ensure the desired composition of the Board.
+It is resolved by the annual shareholders’ meeting, is paid as a fixed amount, and includes no performance-related elements.

-The annual shareholder meeting in May 2024 resolved the remuneration of the Board of Directors, including remuneration for the remuneration committee and the audit committee.
-Remuneration to the Board is listed in Note 26 in the 2023 Consolidated Financial Statements.
+The annual shareholders’ meeting in May 2024 approved the remuneration of the Board of Directors, including remuneration for the Remuneration Committee and the Audit Committee.
+Remuneration of the Board is disclosed in Note 2.4 of the 2024 Consolidated Financial Statements.

-No board members have share options and no board members take part in incentive programs available for management and/or other employees.
+No Board members hold share options or participate in incentive programmes available to management or other employees.

-A general rule is that no members of the Board of Directors (or companies with which they are associated) shall take on specific assignments for the Company in addition to their appointment as Director.
-If such assignments are made, it shall be disclosed to the Board of Directors and the remuneration shall be approved by the Board of Directors.
+As a general rule, members of the Board of Directors (or companies with which they are associated) should not undertake specific assignments for the company in addition to their role as Directors.
+If such assignments are made, they must be disclosed to the Board, and the related remuneration must be approved by the Board of Directors.

 12. Remuneration of the executive personnel